Quality Improvement Services

 Lifestyle Coaches Trained

-Workshops Hosted by Collaborating Organizations
+EBI Program Workshops Hosted by Partner Organizations

 Patients with type 2 diabetes attend the workshop in small groups for 2½ hours per week, for six weeks.
 Workshops are facilitated by two trained leaders, one or both of whom is a peer leader with diabetes.